polifonia-project/meetups-knowledge-graph/README.md

 ## Knowledge Graph description

 The KG was built using data collected from Wikipedia.
 A total of 33309 biographies of musical artist's web pages were collected [1].
+We apply knowledge extraction techniques and methods for text processing to recognise, classify and link the entities that are part of a historical meetup, particularly: people, places, time expressions and themes [3].

 The MMKG data contains evidence that describes historical meetups according to Meetups Ontology [2].
-We apply knowledge extraction techniques and methods for text processing to recognise, classify and link the entities that are part of a historical meetup, particularly: people, places, time expressions and themes.

-The MMKG is one of the main components of the MEETUPS Pilot.
+A historical meetup – mtp:Meetup, is derived from evidence within a biography – mtp:hasEvidenceText.
+Mentions of at least one or more participants and places are represented by the mtp:Participant and mtp:Location class, respectively.
+Each mention is an entity (mtp:hasEntity) extracted and linked to DBpedia or Wikidata (Section 4 gives details on the extraction process).
+To represent the time when the meetup took place, we use the mtp:TimeExpression class.
+It is composed of start time:hasBeginning and end time:hasEnd dates as well as the text from where it was compiled.
+Lastly, the purpose of the encounter (mtp:Purpose) is captured by one of the following meetups types: mtp:BusinessCareer, mtp:PersonalLife, mtp:Coincidence, mtp:Education, mtp:PublicCelebration or mtp:MusicMaking.

 MMKG is one of the main components of the MEETUPS Pilot.
 Here are the links to important components related to the KG.
 1. [Meetups Corpus Collection](https://github.com/polifonia-project/meetups_corpus_collection)